 Both the platforms are open source that allows developers worldwide to contribute to the framework.
-Being an old and trustable framework, the React Native developers have a high probability of getting help and required assistance from the experienced developers, in the case they face any issue.
+Being an old and trustable framework, the React Native developers have a high probability of getting help and required assistance from the experienced developers, in case they face any issue.
 The community was growing and anticipated to become huge in the years to come.

 The newbie Kotlin has successfully garnered enough attention in the Android development space, but still, its community is small.
 Even after having a huge sea of information, the lesser developers are learning the Kotlin language, and that’s why most of the queries regarding Kotlin development remain unsolved and unanswered.